BYU-IS-Media-HaltedDevelopment/JavaScript-Events/README.md

 JavaScript-Events
 =================

 **This repo is outdated.
-We're using jQuery now for all of our even registrations!**
+We're using jQuery now for all of our event registrations!**

 universal event registering